 Share Information About Delivery Options

-Delivery is big these days, and it’s only getting more popular with websites like Just Eat and Uber Eats.
-Because it’s so easy, people are ordering out more and more — which means they’ll choose restaurants that are featured on these types of delivery sites.
+Delivery is big these days, and it’s only getting more popular with websites like Uber Eats etc. Because it’s so easy, people are ordering out more and more — which means they’ll choose restaurants that are featured on these types of delivery sites.
 If you are focused on delivery and not on a website, you can catch people’s attention directly via text instead.
 Only business texting apps for restaurants like SendHub have the ability to do this, you’re regular cellphone wouldn’t be able to send constant messages about pickups and delivery all day.
 Check out this example below:

 “Your order is about to be ready at Jackrabbit Pizza on 3452 Rose St, San Jose CA!
 Please use the link below to let us know when you’re here & we will meet you at our designated parking spots”